How to Write a Story for Children in 14 Steps

 Inspiration is everywhere, you just need to know how to find it.
 Sometimes it takes a short walk or a moment to yourself to find inspiration.
 Other times you could be talking to your friends or just watching TV when inspiration strikes.

 Wherever you find inspiration it is important to keep a note of this moment.
 We really recommend getting into the habit of carrying a notebook and pen with you wherever you go.
-This way you won’t forget all those amazing ideas that pop up into your head.
+This way you won’t forget all those amazing ideas that pop up in your head.
 You can even call it your ideas book!
 There is no right or wrong way of structuring your ideas book, but if you need help you could try the following:

 - Write a list of words you find funny or interesting

 - Draw or describe different characters

 - Stick newspaper or magazine headlines you find interesting

 - Stick any photos or images you find interesting